 Our employees come to work wanting to do a good job, inspired by the importance of the railways to people and society.

 We’re working hard to ensure our workforce better represents our customers and society as a whole.
-Women now represent nearly 25 per cent of both our Board and Executive Committee.
+Women now represent nearly 25 per cent of both our Board and executive leadership committee.
 We’re also growing gender and ethnicity diversity in our early entrant programmes, especially our graduate programme.

 We aspire to make the best use of our people’s talent and capabilities and to provide real opportunities for their professional development.